BIOMEDICINE and SCIENCE & ENGINEERING WITH DR BARBARA LI

 Dr Barbara Li joined the Chemistry and Biology team at Trinity College in 2013.
 She carried out her postdoctoral research in the United States after the completion of her PhD.
 Barbara has been teaching at the undergraduate level since her own undergraduate studies and has always enjoyed meeting, mentoring and interacting with students.
 Barbara has been involved in the YLP as a demonstrator since 2014 and is delighted to take on the new role of coordinator to develop the Biomedicine and Science & Engineering streams.
 She looks forward to meeting all the new students and providing an exciting, interactive and interesting program for the young leaders.

 Laura has had extensive experience as an educator working across a variety of schools in both the private and public sectors, as well as a variety of institutions and TAFE colleges.
-Her leadership experience within education is varied and extensive; Head of Drama, Literacy Co-ordinator, City School Co-ordinator and YR Level Co-ordinator in a variety of schools.
-Previous to her position here at Trinity College, Laura was a Teaching and Learning Coach for North West Metropolitan Region where she coached and mentored many teachers from a variety of faculty subject areas in order to enhance teacher capacity and improve student outcomes
+Her leadership experience within education is varied and extensive; Head of Drama, Literacy Co-ordinator, City School Co-ordinator and Year Level Co-ordinator in a variety of schools.
+Previous to her position at Trinity College, Laura was a teaching and learning coach for North West Metropolitan Region where she coached and mentored many teachers from a variety of faculty subject areas in order to enhance teacher capacity and improve student outcomes.

-ARTS & PSYCHOLOGY & LEADERSHIP FOR SOCIAL JUSTICE WITH DR MAUREEN VINCENT
+ARTS & PSYCHOLOGY and LEADERSHIP FOR SOCIAL JUSTICE WITH DR MAUREEN VINCENT

 Dr Maureen Vincent has been the Subject Leader of Psychology since 1998 and the Coordinator of the YLP program (Arts Stream) since its inception.
 As well as being a Senior Clinical Psychologist, Maureen is a passionate educator who believes that teaching should be inspiring and engaging, with a lot of practical and fun filled activities incorporated into the program to facilitate and enhance the learning experience.